Verdial olive oil, a specificity of the Axarquia in Andalucia

 Every year in February there is also the possibility of witnessing the production of verdial olive oil.

-A passionate local guide, Cipriano, offers an excursion to discover the olive fields, the culture, the traditions, the production and the tasting of olive oil.
+A passionate local and English speaking guide, Cipriano, offers an excursion to discover the olive fields, the culture, the traditions, the production and the tasting of olive oil.

-During this day you will visit a field, an oil mill, and the villages of Alfarnate and Alfarnatejo.
+On this day you will visit a field, an incredible olive oil factory and the villages of Alfarnate and Alfarnatejo.

 You can find all the details in this link, as well as the price and the possibility to book online: